JonZeolla/lab-SmartContractSecurity/00-GettingStarted.md

 https://faucet.metamask.io/

 Now click on the request 1 button a few times.
-Probably best to get around 10 ether.
+Probably best to get around 10 ether (but don't go too crazy, lest you get the dreaded `{"error":"User is greedy."}` error).
 It will take up to a minute to process, as this is waiting to mine the next block on the test network.

 ![](images/screen1.png)